pacha/cels/README.md

 See [Similar Projects](#similar-projects) for a comparison between Cels and other tools and specifications with similar objectives.

-> _What's the origin of the project name?_
+> _The project name_
+>
 > The name 'Cels' is inspired by the conventional, analog world of animation.
 In
 > that context, 'cels' are transparent sheets featuring drawings that are layered
 > atop one another to create the final image.
-This is conceptually similar
-> (somehow) to how Cels operates with input and patch files.
+Cels works in a similar way,
+> creating the final result by layering the patch files over the input documents.

 ### Limitations

-When considering the use of Cels, it's important to note that there are two key limitations to its functionality:
+If you're considering using Cels, please take into account the following limitations:

 * Cels is only compatible with documents where the top-level element is a dictionary or map.
-It does not work with documents where the top-level element is a list.
+That is, won't work with documents where the top-level element is a list.
 * Annotations can only be added to keys that are of the string type.
   This isn't a problem with JSON documents, as all keys are inherently strings.
   However, in YAML documents, keys aren't necessarily strings.
-While Cels can handle YAML documents with non-string keys, and these keys can also appear in patch files, they cannot be annotated.
+While Cels can handle YAML documents with non-string keys—and these keys can also appear in patch files—they cannot be annotated.
 This means that advanced operations cannot be applied to them.

 ## Installation